EliteLoser/RemoveOldFiles/README.md

 Optional recursion.
 Resolve-Path support that allows for directories for instance two levels deep with something like `-Path C:\foo\*\*`.

 The times specified from ms to months are all cumulated and added together to form a large decimal-typed millisecond number.
-Months are handled with .NET date math as calendar months converted to milliseconds.
+Time units are converted to milliseconds and handled with .NET date math.
+This should also account for the corner cases of leap seconds as of v1.1.0 of the module.
+In v1.0 (as currently in the PSGallery; working on publishing the updated one), only months are handled with .NET date math.

 You can specify a `-NameRegexMatch` parameter to only target only file names that match this regular expression.
 The default is simply `.*`.